oxsecurity/megalinter/.github/CONTRIBUTING.md

 - Be defined in a descriptor file.
 Few properties are required ([see json schema documentation](https://megalinter.github.io/json-schemas/descriptor.html)), but please think to input doc URLs and `ide` section for documentation
 - Have two test files in `.automation/test`: one for success and one for failure

-Then run `bash build.py` and it will generate all the rest !
+Then run `bash build.sh` and it will generate all the rest !

 - Documentation (markdown)
 - Dockerfile (main and flavors)